xpepper/poker-hands-kata/README.md

 * Rename `PokerHand` in `Hand`.

-* Improve the Player tests: maybe using a builder would help in improving the readability of the test
-    * like `aPlayer().with(highestHand())`...
-    * add helper assertions to "hide" the pair of symmetric assertions

 * Write an AT that accept an input like `Black: 2H 5D  White: 2C 5H`
   and prints the outcome of the match as a string like `Tie.`
     * GameResultPrint should print a GameResult